-In the case of Online Reputation Management, there are two forms of adversarial aspects that you should consider as the ones you may perhaps trip over!
+In the case of Online Reputation Management, there are two forms of negative aspects that you should consider as the ones you may perhaps trip over!

-The first is shown by criticisms on social websites.
-They are ought to be considered closely.
+Criticisms on social websites show the first.
+They ought to be considered closely.

-However, unless your brand has a severe lacking, they don’t put you at any biggest risk of reputation harm.
+However, unless your brand has a severe lacking, they don’t put you at any most significant risk of reputation harm.

-The second, which I dub as the “Grenades of Online Reputation” are the ones that pose great harm to your brand recognition as well as put your sales on the risk of long-enduring damage.
+The second, which I dub as the “Grenades of Online Reputation,” are the ones that pose great harm to your brand recognition as well as put your sales at the risk of long-enduring damage.

-Online Reputation Grenades are quite influential as, different than the social website criticism, these are apparent in the search engine results.
+Online Reputation Grenades are pretty influential than social website criticism, and these are apparent in the search engine results.

 - Negative Coverage from Media: